UP210300/UP210300_CPP/U2/README.md

 >[0.5_Temperatures.cpp](https://github.com/UP210300/UP210300_CPP/blob/main/U2/05_Temperatures.cpp)

+## Exercise 6.- Receipt

-Exercise 6.-Program that ask the user for the product and its price then prints a receipt
+Program that ask the user for the product and its price then prints a receipt

-Code
+### Code

 ```c++